memcube/rpi-binance-display/README.md

 calculation using the comma separated BTC list in secret.cfg file (upper case letters).
-Then they are calculated from the BTC market (also the 24h ticker) Otherwise you will get a "Network Error" message.
+Then they are calculated from the BTC market (also the 24h ticker).
+Otherwise you will get a "Network Error" message.

 If you want to exclude some coins completely, configure them with the comma separated list DEL in the config file.